 Prerequisite(s): Prerequisite: 425.601 Principles and Applications of Energy Technology, equivalent experience, or permission of instructor.

-This course focuses on the development and implementation of international frameworks, policies, and mechanisms for responding to climate change.
-It includes a review of the history of international responses to climate change at the multilateral and bilateral levels, including in depth examination of the recent Paris Agreement from COP21.
-The course explores how climate change impacts and issues relate to the national vision, governmental priorities, and capacity needs of countries, and how these circumstances shape the evolution of climate change policy and related policy areas, such as trade and energy.
-It also explores the interplay between subnational, national, and international policy formation and implementation.
-Offered onsite at least once every two years.
-Prerequisite - Science of Climate Change and Its Impacts, Climate Change Policy Analysis.
+This course focuses on the development, analysis, and implementation of international policy frameworks and mechanisms for climate change mitigation and adaptation.
+It includes a review of the history of international responses to climate change at the multilateral and bilateral levels, including in depth examination of the agreements of the United Nations Framework Convention on Climate Change (UNFCCC) and the Conference of the Parties (COP) as well as important bilateral agreements.
+The course explores how international climate change policy is affected by the national priorities and capacities of countries, and how these circumstances shape the evolution of both climate change policy and related areas such as trade and energy.
+It is recommended, but not required, that students take AS.425.602 - Science of Climate Change and its Impacts and/or AS.425.603 - Climate Change Policy Analysis before taking this elective.

 Global climate change risks are increasingly complex and may ultimately affect virtually every facet of our economic, energy, community, and environmental systems.
 At the same time, policy and investment responses to climate resiliency needs are similarly complex, controversial, and high stakes.
 Perhaps no issue facing leaders of today and tomorrow is more cross- cutting in nature or in greater need of improved understanding and capability than climate change risk.
 This course will provide a comprehensive framework for understanding, assessing, and applying climate change risk, vulnerability, a hazard assessment for the development of risk reduction an adaptation response.
 In the process, it will examine the status, limitations, and strengths of current assessment and action planning approaches across varying sectors, scales, and impact areas.
 The course will also include a review of methods prioritizing actions and addressing feasibility, flexibility, and logistical needs as applied to specific facilities, such as military installations, as well broader communities and multistate regions.
 Individual and group learning exercises will be involved.
 Offered on-site at least once every two years.